magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 Option | Description
 ---|---
-`-k, --skip-generate` | Skips generating from the source XML; executes the specified group(s) of tests that were generated previously.
+`-k, --skip-generate` | Skips generating from the source XML.
+Instead, the command executes previously-generated groups of tests.

 #### Examples